BertoGBG/CO2-stores-preprocessing/README.md

 ### PyPSA multilink
 1) all efficiencies and cost are calcualted base on bus0 (CO2e removed from atm)
-2) p_max_pu of the multilink is == 1 in April -October and 0 during the rest of the year
+2) p_max_pu of the multilink is == 1 in April - October and 0 during the rest of the year
 3) the potential for CO2 reduction (in tCO2/y) is calcualted per node assuming that the node corresponds to NTSU0